Alusa05/ProjectAkan/README.md

 ## Project Name
-The name of this project is Akan Essence
+The name of this project is Akan Essence- Discover your Spirit

 ## Author
 This code/website was developed by Lisa Alusa Sayi